dkleftogi/NEUROSYSMED930_R_workshop/README.md

 ### Contact

-Comments and bug reports are welcome, please email: Dimitrios Kleftogiannis (dimitrios.kleftogiannis@uib.no) OR Gonzalo Sanchez Nido (Gonzalo.Nido@uib.no)
+Comments and bug reports are welcome, please email: Dimitrios Kleftogiannis (dimitrios.kleftogiannis@uib.no) OR Gonzalo Sanchez Nido (Gonzalo.Nido@uib.no) OR Eirik Tveit Solheim (eiriktsolheim@gmail.com)

 We are also interested to know about how you have used our material, including any improvements that you have implemented.